MarkCardiff1234/kubernetes-deployment/README.md

 2. Change the contents of the www folder to whatever php based web applications you need.
 3. kubectl apply all the containing yaml folders.

+Alternately simply run the inculded init.sh script which will check the requirements and deploy the containers.

 This will spin up an ingress controller, nginx pods, php pods and sql pods.
 All of these pods have been configured to talk to each other.